ewanharris/appc-docs/arrowdb/latest/guides/search_query/README.md

 </table>

 You can combine any of the above to build a more complex query.

+For more information on constructing geographic coordinate queries, see [Geographic Coordinates in Custom Fields](#!/guide/customfields-section-geographic-coordinates-in-custom-fields) and [Custom Objects & Fields](#!/guide/customfields) for general creation of custom objects and field queries.

 If you want to find users with age older than 28: